brucelawson/brucelawson.github.io/tota11y/instructions.md

 ```<img src="logo.png" alt="Babylon Health homepage">```

 The image-alt text option of Tota11y will check that each image has alternate text.
 Images without alt text will be highlighted in red, indicating they must be corrected before the page is made live.
-(This example is not from Babylon as I couldn't find one, luckily.)
+(This example is not from Babylon as I couldn't find one, luckily.
+The developer should add ```alt="Oily chancer in a suit attempting to catch flies in his lying mouth"```)

 ![red overlay reading "Image is missing alt text"](no-alt.png)